-- Unearthed paints are easy to apply.
-Clay and Vega Italian Marble can be applied with a brush, roller, or airless sprayer.
-Clay Roll-On Plaster can be applied with a brush or a roller.
+- Unearthed paints are a little easier to apply.
+Clay Paint and Vega Italian Marble Paint can be applied with a brush, roller, or airless sprayer.
+Textured Clay Paint can be applied with a brush or a roller.

 Step Two: Choose Your Color

-- Vibrant shades (A) are created by using full-strength colors.
-To achieve these shades, simply buy a gallon of your desired color.
+- Vibrant shades (A) are created by using full-strength pre-mixed tinted clay paint.
+To achieve these shades, simply buy a 2.3 kg/ 1 gallon sized bag of your desired color.

-- Medium shades (B) are created by mixing full-strength colors and white in a ratio of 3:10.
-To make a B shade, buy three 1/10th gallon packets of color and one gallon of white.
+- Medium shades (B) are created by mixing white clay paint with tinted clay paint in a ratio of 3:10.
+To make a B shade, buy three 230 g/ 1/10th gallon packets of tinted clay paint and one gallon of white clay paint.
 This will make 1.3 gallons of paint.

-- Subtle shades (C) are achieved by mixing full-strength colors and white in a ratio of 1:10.
-To make a gallon of a C shade, buy one 1/10th gallon packet of color and one gallon of white.
+- Subtle shades (C) are achieved by mixing white clay paint and tinted clay paint in a ratio of 1:10.
+To make a gallon of a C shade, buy one 230 g/ 1/10th gallon packet of tinted clay paint and one 2.3 kg/ 1 gallon bag of white clay paint.
 This will make 1.1 gallons of paint.

 Vega Paint and Plasters